 The joint Stanford Synchrotron Radiation Lightsource (SSRL) and the Linac Coherent Light Source (LCLS) Users' Conference will be held VIRTUALLY!

-There is no cost to register, but you must register to access the sessions and workshops.
+Registration is still open during the week of the conference.
+There is no cost, but you must register to access the sessions and workshops!

 Every year, thousands of scientists from universities, laboratories, and private companies around the world use our cutting-edge research facilities.
 Their discoveries benefit a wide range of fields, including materials and energy sciences, chemistry, biology, medicine, environmental science, engineering, astronomy, and physics.